Commemorating OBSSR: A History in Milestones

 April, 2008

-Christine Bachrach becomes OBSSR’s acting director following a long tenure at the Demographic and Behavioral Science Branch of the NICHD National Institute of Child Health and Human Development Center for Population Research.
-Under Dr. Bachrach’s leadership, the OBSSR organizes Institute directors, program leaders, and working groups to create OppNet NIH Basic Behavioral and Social Science Opportunity Network , a fruitful interdisciplinary funding initiative launched in 2009.
+Christine Bachrach becomes OBSSR’s Acting Director following a long tenure at the Demographic and Behavioral Science Branch of the Eunice Kennedy Shriver National Institute of Child Health and Human Development’s Center for Population Research.
+Under Dr. Bachrach’s leadership, OBSSR organizes institute directors, program leaders, and working groups to create OppNet NIH Basic Behavioral and Social Science Opportunity Network , a fruitful interdisciplinary funding initiative launched in 2009.

 • Technological Innovations for Interdisciplinary Research